tearoom1/kirby-content-watch/README.md

 - Add support for restoring media/binary files ?
 - Cleanup code.
 The code is still a bit messy.
 If someone wants to clean up? :)
+- Language support is not perfect yet.
+Currently only 2 digit codes work and the display of the versions may also be improved.

 ## License